takipi/concourse-overops-plugin/README.md

 applySeasonality | false | false | If peaks have been seen in baseline window, then this would be considered normal and not a regression.
 Should the plugin identify an equal or matching peak in the baseline time window, or two peaks of greater than 50% of the volume seen in the active window, the event will not be marked as a regression. debug | false | false | For advanced debugging purposes only

-This parameters need to be provided in the `source` configuration of your `resource`.

 ## ARC Links

 The ARC Links inside of the UI display after a build with the OverOps resource are not clickable they must be copy and pasted to be used.